 |Skipjack tuna (Katsuwonus pelamis).
 Photo credit: U.S. Food and Drug Administration.|

-Skipjacks are epi-pelagic fish, living in large shoals in tropical warm waters.
-Adult fish lives at a depth ranging from 0-250 m during the day, but is limited to near surface waters at night.
-They are opportunistic feeder, preying on any forage available, predominantly small fishes like herring, sardines, and crustaceans, cephalopods and mollusks.
+Skipjacks are epi-pelagic fish living in large shoals in tropical warm waters.
+Adult fish lives at a depth ranging from 0-250 m during the day but is limited to near-surface waters at night.
+They are opportunistic feeders preying on any forage available, predominantly small fishes like herring, sardines, and crustaceans, cephalopods, and mollusks.

-Skipjack matures around 2 years of age and spawn in batches throughout the year in warm equatorial waters.
+Skipjack matures around 2 years of age and spawns in batches throughout the year in warm equatorial waters.

 Skipjacks are athletic, fast-swimming medium-sized oceanic fish among tuna species.
-Their scaleless, fusiform body is elongate and rounded.
-Their body features purplish blue back, and silvery lower sides and belly, with 4 to 6 very conspicuous longitudinal dark bands.
-A strong keel on each side of caudal fin base between 2 smaller keels.
+Their scaleless, fusiform body is elongated and rounded.
+Their body features purplish-blue back, and silvery lower sides and belly, with 4 to 6 very conspicuous longitudinal dark bands.
+A strong keel on each side of the caudal-fin base between 2 smaller keels.

 Skipjack is an oily, saltwater fish.
 It is one of the finest sources of essential fatty acids, protein, minerals and fat-soluble vitamins like vitamin A, E and D.

-It's lean meat is a good source of poly-unsaturated fatty acids (PUFA).
-Studies suggests diet rich in fish that are high in omega-3 fatty acids, like canned tuna, can curb or prevent cognitive decline, dementia, depression, neuropsychiatric disorders, asthma and inflammatory disorders.
+It's lean meat is a good source of polyunsaturated fatty acids (PUFA).
+Studies suggest a diet rich in fish that are high in omega-3 fatty acids, like canned tuna, can curb or prevent cognitive decline, dementia, depression, neuropsychiatric disorders, asthma, and inflammatory disorders.

 Skipjack tuna contains just 0.144 ppm of mercury in its flesh.
 US FDA categorizes skipjack in the "best choice" section considering mercury levels in its flesh.
 The recommendation is consumption of 2-3 serving (8-12 ounces) per week for skipjack.